DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/schedule.md

 ## Friday

-- Listen to progress on ambisonics student projects.
+- Updated the [Ambisonics](../projects/ambisonics/) project with more details on the assignment.
 - Move to 5.1 mixing and some history of cinema sound.
 - [Cinema's Hidden Multi-channel history and the origins of digital surround](../lectures/week-6/cinema-sound-history/)